 There are various methods available for trimming printed sheets.
 One popular solution is a paper trimmer; these handheld or tabletop machines use blades to slice through paper.

 Utility knives are another effective means of trimming.
 These handheld blades typically feature sharp, replaceable blades that cut through thicker materials such as cardboard and vinyl.

 For delicate trimming jobs, hobby knives can be the ideal solution.
 Their thin yet sharp blade makes cutting thin materials such as paper and photo paper quick and effortless.

 Always exercise extreme caution no matter what method you employ for trimming printed sheets.
 A paper trimmer’s blade, utility knife, or hobby knife could easily cut through skin; take great caution when handling such tools.

-Once the excess material has been trimmed away, the printed sheet can be used for its intended purpose.
-Trimming is often used to create flyers, posters, and other marketing materials.
-It can also be used to create invitations, greeting cards, and other types of paper crafts.
+Once excess material has been removed from a printed sheet, it can be put to its intended use.
+Trimming can help create flyers, posters, and other marketing materials and can be used to create invitations, greeting cards, or paper crafts.

 Trim is an integral component of printing, ensuring that each printed sheet fits exactly as it should into its intended product.
 With proper trim, printed sheets could avoid inaccurate sizes or unattractive edges; correct trim ensures that straight and clean edges exist on printed sheets.